oliviajeon27/replication-econometrics2/README.md

 # Instructions to Run the Code

+1. Download the datasets from the provided email zip file and place them into the replication directory.
+(Due to GitHub file size limits, datasets are distributed separately via email as a compressed archive.)
-1. Open the Stata do-file: master file.do
+2. Open the Stata do-file: master file.do
-2. Set the working directory to the replication folder.
+3. Set the working directory to the replication folder.
-3. Run the master file.
+4. Run the master file.
 It will:
 - clean raw data
 - construct variables
 - reproduce all tables and figures